bpanzer/Tasmota/README.md

 ## Goal and usage:

-The original Tasmota firmware intentionally doesn't offer a standalone-mode which runs an AP permanantly.
+The original Tasmota firmware intentionally doesn't offer a standalone-mode which runs an AP permanently.
 Thus I created this fork as I long for such an operation mode (I call it WIFI_PERM_AP).

 This fork keeps all original Tasmota functionality intact (including firmware updates, also OTA updates).